Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: INDEPENDENT VALIDATION

-We externally validate the proposed models using two independent test datasets: (1) Add Health test data, comprising of individuals that got excluded from the training set due to missing survey weights and (2) Christchurch Health and Development Study (CHDS) \citep{Poulton2020, Lakishka2023}.
-For each individual in these datasets, the prediction is done in the same way as described in Methodology.
-Then AUC and E/O are computed for evaluating the model performance.
+We validated the proposed models using two independent test datasets described in Section 2.1: (1) Add Health test data and (2) CHDS data.
+For CHDS data, although participants were followed up to 40 years of age with assessments at various ages, we only used their data up to age approximately 30 to maintain consistency with the training data \cite{Poulton2020, Lakishka2023}.
+For each individual in these datasets, the prediction was done in the same way as described in Section 2.
+Then AUC and E/O were computed for evaluating model performance.

-\subsection{Validation on Add Health Test Data}
+\subsection{Validation on Add Health test data}